Cyborgscode/Personal-Voice-Assistent/README.txt

 *) looks like thats not entirely true, as we depend on org.json.* classes from here https://github.com/stleary/JSON-java/releases/tag/20210307

+O== if you want to use GTTS instead of espeak/mbrola

+your need to checkout gsay, change your config to use gsay as "say" app and install gtts for your distro:

+i.E. Fedora: dnf install gtts

+## WARNING:
+## your personal privacy is at risk, if you use gtts, as the text of the what PVA answeres ( which includes repeats you what you said )
+## is tranfsered to a Google server, for which you need an active internet connection too.

 O== Espeak:

 sudo dnf  -y install espeak